Skip to Content

 Does the contained, conspiracy thriller starring the soft-spoken Gene Hackman get as much love and attention as its mafia epic siblings?
 No. Does it deserve it?
 Yes!
 But don’t only take my word for it; see for yourself.
 Newly restored in 4K for its 50th anniversary, “The Conversation” plays at The Varsity on September 24 and 28 for our Restoration Celebration series – featuring an exclusive intro from the director himself, only available in theaters.

-“He’d kill us if he had the chance…”
+“He’d kill us if he got the chance…”

 Harry Caul (Gene Hackman) is a freelance surveillance artist, hired to record a conversation between a man and woman in bustling downtown San Francisco.
 A master of his craft, Caul concocts an array of hidden microphones around the area, expertly capturing a single conversation – one that may have deadly consequences.
 Once aloof to his work, this particular recording entrances Harry as he becomes entangled in its contents and disturbed by its meanings.
 Throughout the film, each line of dialogue in the recorded conversation is dissected, reconstructed, and analyzed.
 As paranoia mounts, new meanings are formed.
 Is Harry’s interpretation correct?
 Is yours?